scaljeri/eventhub-xxl/README.md

 This can be disabled by doing

     eh.allowMultiple(false);

+### Traverse to children
+Consider the following setup

+    eh.on('bar', funcA, {phase: EventHub.PHASES.BOTH);
+    eh.on('bar.foo', funcB);
+    eh.on('bar.foo.baz', funcc, {phase: EventHub.PHASES.BOTH);
+    eh.on('bar.foo.baz.moz', funD);

+With the `traverse` option set

+    eh.trigger('bar.foo', { traverse: true });

+it will trigger the following sequence of callbacks

+    funcA
+    funcB
+    funcD
+    funcA

+So, this option will traverse deeper into the namespace and only triggers callbacks without a phase.

 ### Fake it
 A `trigger`, an `off`, an `on` or `one` can be simulated, meaning no callbacks are actually triggered,